Ku-Ring-Gai Chase flood map & planning overlays

 Is Ku-Ring-Gai Chase flood-prone?

-Very little of Ku-Ring-Gai Chase carries a mapped flood overlay (the Northern Beaches average is 2%).
+Flood mapping covers Ku-Ring-Gai Chase and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 12%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Ku-Ring-Gai Chase bushfire-prone?